Angella d’Avignon

 Free Dirt, for The Paris Review

-Finding Meaning in Forgotten Objects: Pamela Ramos Interviewed, Variable West
+Finding Meaning in Forgotten Objects: Pamela Ramos Interviewed, for Variable West

-Power Exhibited Through Sexualized Desire: Julie Henson Interviewed, Variable West
+Power Exhibited Through Sexualized Desire: Julie Henson Interviewed, for Variable West

 Dirt: Bootleg Sunset, for DIRT